gkcolumbia/grp_project1/readme.md

 # Description
-This package extracts foreclosure property information from a public foreclosures website, enriches the data with information from a real estate website, and persists the enriched data into a database accessible from Python.
-The web parsing functionality can be automated to run once a day and changes in property information are applied into the database
+This package extracts foreclosure property information from a public foreclosures website, enriches the data with information from a real estate website (adding features like number of bedrooms, bathrooms, year built, last sold year and price), and persists the enriched data into a database accessible from Python.
+The web parsin functionality are automated to run week a day and changes in property information are updated into the database.

+This package essential consolidates the data betwwen the Sheriff's office website and Zillow, creates the foreclosure, plaintiff and property tables and updates them once a week.

 ## Requirements
 1. Python Modules